Updated June 1, 2023

 - Now let’s see the different examples of float and decimal data types to understand the key difference between them using MySQL statement.

 First, we need to create a new table using the following table.

 create table sample_F_D (sample_id int, Sample_Float float, Sample_Decimal decimal (4,2));

 Explanation: By using the above statement, we created a new table name sample_F_D with different attributes such as sample_id with the integer data type, Sample_Float with the float data type, and Sampl_Decimal with the decimal data type, and here also we specify the precision point as shown in the above statement.
 We illustrate the final out of the above statement by using the following screenshot.

 Now insert some value to identify the basic difference between the float and decimal data type.

 Insert into sample_F_D(sample_id, Sample_Float, Sample_Decimal) values(1, 2.1, 2.1), (2, 2.1, 2.1), (3, 2.1, 2.1) ;

-Explanation: See here we use to insert into a statement to insert the floating and decimal value into the sample table.
+Explanation: Here, we insert a statement of the floating and decimal values into the sample table.